Some links in this post may be affiliate links

 Avoiding wetting the center of the rosette as it can lead to rotting.
 Water from the bottom instead.
 Use water that is at room temperature to water to avoid plant shock as it can lead to reduced growth.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Read more on how to water houseplants the right way.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 Average warmth of 16-280C during the growing season is ideal for Houseleeks.
-Keep the plant away from cold drafts as they cause reduced growth.
+Keep it away from cold drafts as they cause reduced growth.

-Sempervivums have no need for high humidity; average room humidity of 50-55% is good for these plants.
+Sempervivums have no need for extra humidity; average room humidity of 50-55% is good for these plants.
 Ensure that there is good air circulation for the plants to prevent fungal disease infestations.

 Feed Houseleeks every 2 weeks during the growing season with a balanced, liquid fertilizer.
-Stop feeding during the dormancy stage (cold season) as growth is minimal at this time.
+Stop feeding in the dormancy stage (cold season) as growth is minimal at this time.

 Houseleeks have a small root system so frequent repotting is not necessary.
 Repot at the beginning of the growing season only when it has become crowded in its current pot.